DrYenyen/-How-to-use-Apollo-Save-Tool-AIO-and-Fake-account-for-Chiaki-/README.md

 Decrypted saves are usually your own but sometimes are shared online.
 * Note that Save Wizard is not needed.
-* Note that the saves must be from 11.00 or lower.
 * If the save file you have has a `sce_sys` folder with a keystone and `param.sfo`
 1. Put it in the following path on a USB drive formatted as exFAT `/PS4/APOLLO/<title-id>` and in Apollo go to USB saves choose the `Copy save game` option and copy it to the HDD.
    * If the save file is a file on it's own.